mitin001/blog/2025/09/22/ted_donald_hoffman_do_we_see_reality_as_it_is.md

 ## Is it true that the more complex a species is, the more likely it is to go extinct when the environment changes?

 Yes, the complexity has arisen out of the species spending a long time in a specific, unchanging environment and adapting to it.
-The species becomes a tight fit for their environment.
+The species becomes a tight fit for its environment.
 When the environment changes, the organisms inhabiting it are no longer a tight fit.
-Even when a species has successfully adapted to selection pressures in the past, it does not mean they can do so in the future.
+Even when a species has successfully adapted to selection pressures in the past, it does not mean it can do so in the future.
 Quite the contrary: the organism has become more complex, and so it is harder to change.
 Every selection pressure is different: some lead to adaptation and others lead to extinction.
 The Australian jewel beetles give us an example of that.
 They've become reliant on a heuristic to find their mates so when humans introduced garbage into their environment that matched this heuristic better, they started mating with the garbage.

 > The males had successfully found females for thousands, perhaps millions of years.
 It looked like they saw reality as it is, but apparently not.
 Evolution had given them a hack.
 A female is anything dimpled, glossy and brown, the bigger the better.